This post has been updated on May 31, 2021.

 What is Lazy Loading?

 Simply, lazy loading means loading the content only when the users need them to display.
+This means we can delay the loading of the object until the point where we need it.
 The user won’t have to wait for the elements on the page to load and start working.
 This leads to potentially save gigabytes of data over high traffic.
 For example, if a webpage has an image that the user has to scroll down to see, you can display the placeholder initially and lazy load the full image when the user arrives at that location.

-Some of the benefits of implementing lazy loading in your application:
+Benefits of implementing lazy loading in your app:

 Improving initial loading time: This approach decreases the wright of payload and allows quicker response